brtdesign/brtdesign.github.io/about/index.md

 ---
 layout: page
-title: About me | brtdesign.co.uk
+title: About me
+page-class: about
 ---